CrowdStrike/glide-core/.changeset/tasty-ties-worry.md

 - Stops event propagation on click or keyboard events when originating from Tree Item Menu or Tree Item Icon Button
 - Adds aria-label to Tree Item Menu, including a reference to its parent Tree Item's label
 - Add label property to Tree Item Icon Button
+- Prevent keyboard navigation to selected tree item if collapsed